 Now that you have the right seed, which is fit for purpose, it’s time to get down to the main event – the sowing!
 While it would be nice to scatter your seeds and hope that a luscious green lawn will appear soon, the process is a bit more in-depth.
 But, with the right knowledge, it can be an easy yet very rewarding one.
 To make it easy, we have broken down our steps on how to sow grass seed.

 Step 1 – Preparation

-Preparation is just as important as sowing, without it, your seeds won’t have the best chance at germination.
+Preparation is just as important as sowing; without it, your seeds won’t have the best chance at germination.
 Before you start to sow a new lawn from scratch, we recommend that you remove any weeds and moss from your chosen area.
-This can be done by hand for small clusters of weeds and moss.
+This can be done by hand for small clusters of moss and weeds.